Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2025/12/autumn-2025-update/index.md

 And sure, I'd love to have a girlfriend.
 Just as I'd love to have the health and the motivation to get out more, or to work a part-time job and still create other things on the side.
 I've tried for a long time and it's just not happening.
 The entire concept of being motivated for or caring about anything, of living for even a single second without immense pain, is foreign to me.
 At some point, you just have to accept the body/brain that you ended up with after a disastrous youth.
 And that combination---aka _me_---can only fill his days with working hard and maybe, once in a while, doing something else that might even be slightly fun, if all the planets align and Jupiter is in retrograde and what not.

 If the online store leads to income, and income leads to better living space and less pressure, who knows what it might lead to.
 I can't predict the future; I know, more so than many, how systems change and how the slightest tweak can completely turn humans and dynamics around.
-But it's unlikely that I'll take any big actions here, such as trying to pick up online dating again, or going on a tour again past all sports clubs in the neighborhood to do a free "trial lesson" :p I've tried it all, it doesn't work for me personally.
-The only thing I haven't tried yet is actually _having money_, and _not_ feeling money or time pressure when doing my other creative work.
+But it's unlikely that I'll take any big actions here, such as trying to pick up online dating again.
+Or going on a tour past all sports clubs in the neighborhood again to do a free "trial lesson" :p I've tried it all, it doesn't work for me personally.
+The only thing I haven't tried yet is actually _having money_, and _not_ feeling monetary pressure or time pressure at all times.

 {{% remark %}}
 Heck, as it happens, just today I received an email that one of my short stories was going to be included in a bundle.
 This was a short story ... that I wrote more than a year ago ... and I had no clue they actually kept it as a backup to publish later.
 I had no idea!
 But now I should soon get a physical book in the mail that contains a story of mine.

 If you put in the work, if you keep putting yourself out there, things will come of it.
 Basically all my income and successes have come from these random projects I did without expecting anything.
+Usually, that "success" appeared only years later, seemingly at random, like my story above.

 That doesn't mean, of course, that it doesn't take energy and time.
 At this point, I feel I need to still spend that energy on "putting in the work", as opposed to trying dating or the same old therapy and magically hoping that will fix this massive health issue.
 {{% /remark %}}

+## New Year's Resolutions

+Okay, yes, sure, we all know that resolutions are just empty promises you're unlikely to keep.
+That _today_ is the best time to improve your health or habits, no need to wait until the next year.

+But the new year _is_ a very nice cut-off point, because it's a special time of year.
+You have some free time thanks to the holidays, so you actually have the ability to change habits or try something new.
+With all this significance placed on the new year, I guess, it _feels_ significant.

+And, so, I still wanted to write down some New Year's Resolutions.
+More as a kind of "look into the future".

+In 2026,

+* **I want to make more One Button Games.** I've finally found a way to create the exact kind of video game I want.
+I created the framework for it that takes 50% of the work out of my hands.
+I've found a way to connect them to the educational aspect of my store.
+And so, hopefully, next year I can create an "OBG" every month.
+  * In short: OBGs mean that every player gets only _one button_.
+  * This makes the game very accessible to all kinds of players.
+That restriction also makes _my_ life easier, because I can't overcomplicate anything and the project can't take too long.
+  * To get meaningful gameplay from that, you always need to play _with multiple players_.
+With your friends, with the family, with the whole classroom.
+They are often cooperative party games where everyone can join/leave whenever they want and just _have fun_.
+I've already made 2 of them for _Sinterklaas_, which only took me a week, and they were _great_.
+  * Video games are simply the most attractive and sellable thing of all that I make.
+Such an easy way to get everyone playing together, to bring joy, to use in a classroom.
+You get moving images and sounds and everything that tricks our mind into liking something enough to buy it.
+You can easily do stuff, educationally too, that you just _can't_ do with board games.
+* **I want to finish the most important part of the curriculum: Alphabet & Numbers**.
+Those topics are "Level 2".
+They are, in my eyes, the only good thing about our system of education.
+These skills are core to _everything_ you will do later in life.
+As such, next year, I will spend 50% of the time finishing Level 1, and 50% of the time creating the best possible products for these two skills in Level 2.
+* **I want to waste less time in bed.** This is an obvious one.
+Due to a shuffling of bedrooms (if you can still call them bedrooms) in our home, I lost a lot of my good habits regarding sleep.
+My phone is now right next to me, for example, which makes it too tempting to grab it in the morning.
+My bed is now below a slanted part of the roof, which makes it impossible to do the stretches I used to do before bed.
+  * All of this means it takes much longer for me to fall asleep ... and when I wake up, I waste a lot of time before I get up.
+Sleep lost, time lost, and I don't actually feel better or more relaxed or anything.
+  * And so, for 2026, I will put my phone far away and will find a way to get back those good habits _before_ going to bad.
+* **I want to stop LOSING money, thanks to the online store.** I have to pay for my websites and hosting.
+I have to pay a bill for food, rent, and health insurance.
+I want the online store to earn enough, at least, to cover all that.
+Because now I've been steadily losing money for _years_, which is the worst way to do finances.
+I think this is an achievable, necessary goal (as opposed to "going for X profit or bust").
+* **I want to record at least one album**.
+This can be a general singer-songwriter album with English or Dutch songs.
+It can also be one of the _musicals_ that my head seems to write subconsciously all the time.
+They're _good_---like, really good.
+I am absolutely certain that my strongest ideas for musical shows could be massive hits and well-received.
+But because music usually does not earn any money, and certainly not right away, I could never prioritize actually making any of this.
+If the store were to give me an income, I'd have the freedom to pursue one such musical album.

 ## Conclusion

 Has it been a good year?
 I don't know.
+Made a lot of good stuff, including professional frameworks to make the future even easier.

 What will next year look like?
 I don't know.
+I hope for some things, I am sure of some things (such as finally becoming a published author), and everything else depends on the success of that online store.

+Will the online store be any good?
+I don't know.
+It's launching anyway, right at the start of January.
+I have 2 years to make it stop operating at a loss.

 Those were my thoughts about 2025, until next year,